This is our sweet potato tortilla – a simple and healthier version of the egg filled original.

 - Set the vegetables aside and now make the batter.

-- In a big bowl, add the chickpea flour, nutritional yeast, baking powder and water2 cups chickpea flour, ¼ cup nutritional yeast, 1 tsp baking powder, 2.5 cups water
+- In a big bowl, add the chickpea flour, nutritional yeast, baking powder and water2 cups chickpea flour, ¼ cup nutritional yeast, 1 teaspoon baking powder, 2.5 cups water

 - Whisk everything up (a hand whisk or electric will work fine) and make sure there's no lumps.
 The batter will be quite thin – that's how it's supposed to be.

-- Grease a 20cm spring form dish with olive oil and place the vegetables in it.1 tbsp Olive oil
+- Grease a 20cm spring form dish with olive oil and place the vegetables in it.1 tablespoon Olive oil

 - Pour the batter over the vegetables (making sure the spring form is locked in place!)